triton-inference-server/pytorch_backend/README.md

 ### Parameters

-Triton exposes some flags to control the execution mode of the TorchScript models through the Parameters section of the model's 'config.pbtxt' file.
+Triton exposes some flags to control the execution mode of the TorchScript models through the Parameters section of the model's `config.pbtxt` file.

 * `DISABLE_OPTIMIZED_EXECUTION`: Boolean flag to disable the optimized execution of TorchScript models.
-By default the optimized execuiton is always enabled.
+By default, the optimized execution is always enabled.

 The initial calls to a loaded TorchScript model take extremely long.
 Due to this longer model warmup [issue](https://github.com/pytorch/pytorch/issues/57894), Triton also allows